What is Julefrokost? The Danish Christmas Lunch

 There are no hard and fast rules that you should only drink Aquavit.
 I recommend you try Aquavit as it blends with the main course.

-Gløgg (Mulled wine) and Julebryg (Christmas beer) are also a common choice among Danes.
+Gløgg (Mulled wine) and Julebryg (Christmas beer) are also common choices among Danes.
 Some prefer red wine, of course.

 While eating Julefrokost in Danish restaurants, drinks are charged separately in many.